KTH/evolene/README-COMMON.md

 # Secret envs needed for integration tests and other stuff

-If you have 🔑 secret environment variables somewhere in your tests, add them in your Github repository `/ Settings / Secrets / Repository secrets / EVOLENE_TEST_SECRETS` as _key=value_ pairs and access them as `$(YOUR_ENV_KEY)` or as envs i Docker Compose files.
+If you have 🔑 secret environment variables somewhere in your tests that is needed for your tests to work, add them as a secrets named `EVOLENE_TEST_SECRETS` in your Github repository `/ Settings / Secrets / Repository secrets / EVOLENE_TEST_SECRETS` as _key=value_ pairs.
+This will make the secrets available to `docker-compose-unit-tests.yml` and `docker-compose-integration-tests.yml` and you can pass your secrets on to your docker image as envs in the Docker Compose files.

 EVOLENE_TEST_SECRETS can be either a oneliner or separate rows.